 Early bird gets the worm

 One of the best things about the weekend is brunch, but one of the best things about the weekday is breakfast!
 Rise and shine with breakfast specials across the city.
 Toast offers a classic breakfast with eggs, bacon, grits, and a biscuit to start your day off strong.
 If you want to try a classic New Orleans brunch, head to Brennan's in the French Quarter.

 Beat the crowds while sightseeing

 New Orleans has a big city appeal and a small town feel.
 During the weekend, some of the city’s most popular attractions and destinations can become predictably more crowded.
-If you’re new to New Orleans and want to make the most of your time, visiting on a Monday-Thursday will give you optimal views of Jackson Square, plenty of space to explore the French Market, and a cozy ride along the streetcar.
+If you’re new to New Orleans and want to make the most of your time, visiting on a Monday-Thursday will give you optimal views of Jackson Square, plenty of space to explore the French Market, and a comfortable ride along the streetcar.

 Make sure to take advantage of other attractions throughout the city as well.